guardian/workflow-frontend/prototype/public/README.md

 Classes should be specified in [Block Element Modifier (BEM)](http://bem.info/).

     .[block]--[element]__[modifier]

 General style guidelines:
 - Each element should always have a single distinct class to represent it.
 Avoid multiple classes on a single element.
 - Styles should only be applied to classes and not HTML elements.
-Pseudo-classes are fine.
+Pseudo-classes and elements are fine.
 - Styles common to multiple elements should extend from a placeholder, or mixin.
 - Avoid nesting classes for specifity.

 Running Sass build manually:

     sbt "project prototype" web-assets:sass

 ## Javascript unit tests